dmacneill/AxisID/README.md

 The other two important modules are `model.py`, which defines the model, and `scheduler.py` which defines the learning rate scheduler.
 The default is a step decay schedule (as described in the documentation for [torch.optim.lr_scheduler.StepLR](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.StepLR.html)).
 The parameters of the scheduler should be passed to `train.py` using`--scheduler_params` (if none are passed no scheduler is used).
 The model architechture is discussed in the next section.

-One final comment is that the model prediction and ground-truth angle value are considered to be equal by the loss function in `train.py` if they are equal moduluo 30.
-This is because - for hexagonal boron nitride and graphene - the crystal axis orientation can only be determined moduluo 30 using optical microscopy.
+One final comment is that the predicted and ground-truth angles are only compared moduluo 30 degrees in the loss function.
+This is because - for hexagonal boron nitride and graphene - the crystal axis orientation can only be determined moduluo 30 degrees using optical microscopy.
 For other materials a different value might be necessary; to change the value change the `modulus` variable in `shared_functions.py`.

 ### Results

-To train the model I first labelled the crystal axis for 2681 boron nitride flakes using a [custom GUI labeling tool](https://github.com/dmacneill/axis-annotation-tool).
+To train the model I first labelled the crystal orientation for 2681 boron nitride flakes using a [custom GUI labeling tool](https://github.com/dmacneill/axis-annotation-tool).
 I randomly chose 672 images to be used as the test set.
 From the remaining 2009 images, I generated 18,691 TIFF images by cropping each image into a square using different windows, then resizing the square to 256X256 pixels.

 ### Future Work